coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 Great!
 New lasers will now correctly appear at the same location as the ship (visually&nbsp;behind it&nbsp;too) and move upward across the screen.
 There is just one last thing to implement, and it's very important: __cleanup__.
 In any app, it's critical that you remove objects from the game which are no longer needed.
 If you don't, the app will eventually slow to a crawl, run out of memory, and crash&nbsp;&mdash; not a good experience for the player!

-In Corona, there are various approaches toward cleanup and it will depend on the situation.
+There are various approaches toward cleanup and it will depend on the situation.
 For the lasers, we're going to use a very convenient method known as an `onComplete` callback.
-Available as an option within `transition.to()` and several other commands, this tells Corona that you want to call a function when something "completes."
+Available as an option within `transition.to()` and several other commands, this tells CORONA_CORE_PRODUCT that you want to call a function when something "completes."
 This is ideal for removing lasers which have completed their transition, so let's expand our `transition.to()` command to include an `onComplete` callback:

 ``````{ brush="lua" gutter="true" first-line="132" highlight="[137]" }
 	newLaser.x = ship.x